Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 check the page where you downloaded it to see more info.
 You can also adjust the strength of a LoRA by editing the number.

 **Note:** Don’t use too many LoRA at once, it will start distorting the image.

+**Tip:** You can group the LoRAs by putting them in different sub-folders.
+They will then show up as tabs on the webui.

 ## Tab Explanations:
 - **`txt2img`:** Generate image based on input prompts